shariq1989/cookbook/content/recipe/hamburger_vegetable_soup.md

 2. In a small bowl, combine the salt, pepper, red chili flakes, and garlic powder.
 Then, add it to the meat.
 3. Next, add onion, garlic, carrots, leeks, potatoes, and cabbage to the meat, and cook over medium heat for 5 minutes until the vegetables soften.
 4. Stir in the peas, followed by the tomato puree and tomato paste.
-5. Add the water, [Beef Better Than Bouillion], and bay leaves.
+5. Add the water, [Beef Better Than Bouillon], and bay leaves.
 Cover and allow the soup to cook for 20 minutes.
 Adjust the temperature to maintain a gentle simmer.
 6. Finish the soup with fish sauce and soy sauce.
 Stir to combine and allow the soup to cook for another few minutes.

 #### INSTANT POT HAMBURGER VEGETABLE SOUP INSTRUCTIONS